rimsey1/docs/pages/connector-authentication/ms-teams.md

    The URL is:

-   * https://``Your Service Domain``/connector/callback
+   * https://``Your Cyclr Service Domain``/connector/callback

-   Your service domain can be found in your Cyclr console under Settings > General Settings > Service Domain.
+   Your Service Domain can be found in your Cyclr console under Settings > General Settings > Service Domain.

    **Multi-tenanted**: Yes